antje12/Bankdata-Code-Challenge/README.md

 # Bankdata Code Challenge

-Run the project using IntelliJ or by running
+Run the project using IntelliJ or by running:
 ```
 gradlew build
 java -jar build\libs\demo-0.0.1-SNAPSHOT.jar